Roulette’s Bet Types

-The two main groups comprise the inside and the outside bets which are accepted at all single-zero and double-zero tables.
-Call bets make up a separate category and are supported only at tables with French and European wheels.
-Additionally, there are casino-specific wagers you can make only at the roulette tables in certain establishments.
+The two main bet categories are inside and outside bets, both accepted at all single-zero and double-zero tables.
+Call bets form a separate category and are available only at tables with French or European wheels.
+Additionally, some casinos offer unique wagers that are exclusive to their roulette tables.

-The following article includes detailed information about the two main groups of roulette bets, inside and outside, including their true odds, the casino payouts, their probability, and the chip positions on the layout for the different wagers.
-We also explain which bets roulette players should avoid and which ones offer them the most decent odds.
+The following article provides detailed information about the two main groups of roulette bets – inside and outside – including their true odds, casino payouts, probabilities, and chip positions on the layout.
+We also explain which bets players should avoid and which offer the most favorable odds.

 Outside Bets in Detail

-Let’s start with the outside bets because they are the simplest to understand and make.
-These are made on the perimeter of the layout outside the main grid that contains the 37 or 38 numbers.
-Outside bets stand better chances of winning but offer small payouts, either even money or 2 to 1.
-Here players bet on the numbers’ characteristics rather than on individual numbers.
+Let’s start with outside bets, as they are the simplest to understand and place.
+These wagers are placed on the perimeter of the layout, outside the main grid that contains 37 or 38 numbers.
+Outside bets offer better chances of winning, but they yield smaller payouts – either even money or 2 to 1.
+With these bets, players wager on the numbers’ characteristics rather than on individual numbers.
 Each of these wagers is described below.

 Red/black bets

 With red/black bets, the player tries to guess the color of the winning number.
-The bet is posted in the center of the outside betting area where you can see one red and one black diamond-shaped box.
-These may contain the words “red” or “black” depending on the casino.
+This bet is placed in the center of the outside betting area, where you can see one red and one black diamond-shaped box.
+These may contain the words “red” or “black,” depending on the casino.

-You stand almost even chances of winning or losing since there are 18 red and 18 black numbers on the roulette wheel plus the green zero, which gives the house its edge.
-Bets on color lose when the zero hits.
-This slightly tips the odds in favor of the house.
+You have almost even odds of winning or losing, since there are 18 red and 18 black numbers on the roulette wheel, plus the green zero, which gives the house its edge.
+Bets on color lose when the zero hits, which slightly tips the odds in favor of the house.

 Even/odd bets

-Even/odd are even-money bets on the winning number’s parity.
-The chips for them are placed in the boxes on either side of the red and black diamonds.
-They are easy to spot by the “Even” and “Odd” markings.
+Even/odd bets are even-money bets based on the winning number’s parity.
+The chips for these bets are placed in the boxes on either side of the red and black diamonds.
+They are easy to spot thanks to the “Even” and “Odd” markings.

 High/low bets

-High/low bets are placed either on 18 low numbers (1 through 18) or the 18 high numbers (19 through 36).
-You post your chips in the boxes marked with 1-18 or 19-36, depending on which half you want to back.
-The zero is included in neither of the two groups, so these bets automatically lose when 0 and 00 show.
+High/low bets are placed on either the 18 low numbers (1 through 18) or the 18 high numbers (19 through 36).
+You place your chips in the boxes marked 1-18 or 19-36, depending on which half you want to back.
+Zero is included in neither group, so these bets automatically lose when 0 or 00 appears.
 Winning high/low bets pay 1 to 1, or even money.

 Dozen bets